fluencelabs/examples/quickstart/Readme.md

-# Hello World
+# Quick Start

+For the documentation of this three part tutorial, please see the Fluence [developer documentation](https://doc.fluence.dev/docs/quick-start).
-**This example is WIP due to an upcoming upgrade to the [Fluence JS SDK](https://github.com/fluencelabs/fluence-js).
-If you need support, especially with respect to hackathon projects, please contact us in our[discord]( https://fluence.chat) channel.**
+If you have any questions, please contact us in our[discord]( https://fluence.chat) channel, raise an issue or open a PR.